globulus/easyflavor/README.md

 The library works with **Kotlin** as well as Java, as illustrated by the [demo app](app/).

-EasyFlavor uses [MMAP](https://github.com/globulus/mmap) to allow for multi-module annoation processing.
+EasyFlavor uses [MMAP](https://github.com/globulus/mmap) to allow for multi-module annotation processing.
+It relies purely on generated code, and not reflection, meaning that there's no performance overhead is introduced.

 ### Installation